Moreno Valley Homicide Defense Attorney

 The penalties for vehicular manslaughter are dependent on the situation but could include several years in prison, the loss of driving privileges, and hefty fines.

-Damages to a Family in Homicide Cases
+Damages to a Family in Homicide Cases in Moreno Valley, CA

 Family members could also recover economic damages to cover funeral and burial expenses and any medical expenses incurred during hospital stays or treatment.
 Non-economic damages can include the loss of companionship, love, and support that the victim provided to their family, along with emotional distress that was suffered during the loss